tilak8923/tilak8923/README.md

 ✨ Crafting clean & efficient scripts to make life easier 🛠️ Lover of open-source & creative problem solving
-🌐 Building cool projects & sharing knowledge, one commit at a time 👨‍💻 Currently automating messaging and exploring backend magic 📫 Connect with me for collabs or tech talks!
+🌐 Building cool projects & sharing knowledge, one commit at a time 👨‍💻 Currently exploring backend magic
+📫 Connect with me for collabs or tech talks!
 <!---
 tilak8923/tilak8923 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.